MTrajK/FootballPoll/README.md

 ### Web site

 Located in [src/site](https://github.com/MTrajK/FootballPoll/blob/master/src/site/) directory.\
-The web site is hosted on GitHub, from the gh-pages branch.
+The web site is fully responsive and mobile-friendly.
+It's hosted on GitHub, from the gh-pages branch.

 ## Tech/frameworks